Buffalo Bills vs. Indianapolis Colts NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Bills stats and trends

-- When Buffalo puts up more than 23.0 points, it is 6-1 against the spread and 6-1 overall.
+- Buffalo is 6-1 against the spread and 6-1 overall in games when it records more than 23.0 points.

 - The Bills collect 37.5 more yards per game (401.1) than the Colts give up per outing (363.6).